iLib-js/ilib-mono/README.md

 const loader = LoaderFactory();
 ```

-Once you have the loader, you can use it to load single files:
+Once you have the loader, you can use it to load single files.
+Without parameters,
+the loadFile method defaults to asynchronous mode and returns a Promise.
+With
+the sync option in the options parameter, you can specify to load the file
+synchronously.
+In this case, the contents of the file will be returned directly
+from the method.

+Examples:

 ```
 import LoaderFactory from 'ilib-loader';